tekunotri/solarlighthud-redux/readme.md

 * Fixed issues regarding the backpack page buttons added in Summer 2024.
 * Raised quality of item icons by adding "inventory\_image\_type" "1" to several itemmodelpanels.
 * New popup for pending alerts when in the loadout/backpack/etc.
-* Panel that appears when queuing has been updated.
+* Panels that appear when queuing, being invited to a party, and finding matches have been reduxed.
 * Added button sounds to... buttons.
 * New pop-up warnings (abandon/disconnect, delete item, etc.)
 * New borders when mousing over items in the loadout/backpack.
 * New screen for crafting chemistry sets / killstreak fabricators
 * New item model panels (loadout / backpack item display)
+* New loading screens.
+* New bottom-right icon upon game launch.

 # IN-GAME MENUS